Up until now we've only used

 Note that it is common to specify version bounds for packages.

-Version bounds specify with which packages version this library works with.
+Version bounds specify which package versions this library works with.

 These can also be generated using cabal with the